meks-0202/certified-gcp-cloud-engineer/01-fundamentals/storage.md

 - Offer transactional consistency at a global scale
 - It has schemas and automatic synchronous replication for HA
 - It can provides petabytes of capacity
+- Cloud Spanner is a global database solution but may not be the most cost-effective option for time-series data.

 ## Cloud Datastore